-Democratic presidential candidates are laying out plans for universal health-care coverage, with Medicare for All overpowering the conversation.
+Democratic presidential candidates are laying out plans for expanding health-care coverage, with Medicare for All overpowering the conversation.

-The big picture: All 2020 Democrats said they believe in the concept of universal health care, except they vary on how to get there — and on which plan can be more appealing to achieve nationwide support.
+The big picture: Most 2020 Democrats say they buy into the concept of universal health care, except they vary on how to achieve it — and on which plan would be more appealing to achieve nationwide support.

 - The Medicare for All bill from Sen. Bernie Sanders has 16 co-sponsors including several 2020 Democrats.
 Both Sanders' bill and a bill from Rep. Pramila Jayapal (D-Wash.) lay out paths for eliminating private health insurance.
 Sen. Brian Schatz (D-Hawaii) reintroduced a bill in February that offers a buy-in option.